-No-one is going to consider me a professional until I consider myself to be one, no-one is going to treat my role in my Trust with respect unless I respect it myself, and no-one is going to listen to my point of view if I don’t have the confidence to give it.
+No-one is going to consider me a professional until I consider myself to be one.
+No-one is going to treat my role in my Trust with respect unless I respect it myself.
+And no-one is going to listen to my point of view if I don’t have the confidence to give it.

-The truth is, it’s hard to feel like a professional when you are unpicking a budget, checking the position of electrical sockets in your new build.
+It’s hard to feel like a professional when you are unpicking a budget or checking the position of electrical sockets in your new build.
 Just like it must be hard for a doctor to feel like a professional when they are forcing a lolly stick down a child’s throat to peer at their tonsils.
 Every role has its own hum-drum.
 But your setting, now more than ever, needs a professional School Business Leader.

 Your school needs you

 Your school or Trust needs you to take responsibility for and lead the budget setting process.
 It needs an SBP on its leadership team (or access to one) to ensure efficiency, and long term financial sustainability.

 It is so important is that we all work to raise the profile of our vital role in Education.
 That is just not going to happen until we support the new School Business Manager to progress to School Business Leader.
 And that Leader has got to be able to see a clear progression to School Business Professional.
 I am in the fortunate position of not having to chase the pay packet of that local vacancy.
 I don’t have to take that consequential step backwards in my career.
 But I want to help make changes to our role, to ensure that no one should have to.

 Let’s stop pretending that we are all the same when we so clearly aren’t.
 Can we stop pretending that our title is meaningless?
 We must think about a national SBL pay scale defined on the size of our school, Trust or setting.
 Let’s give ourselves a clear career pathway that allows us to progress upwards as we grow with qualifications and experience.
 When we are asked…let’s know what Professional looks like.